huifenglee/New-York-City-vehicle-collision-and-bike-station/README.md

 ## 3.How to run the Notebook

-If you have installed all the packages required for this notebook, you can automatically run the script in Python.
+If you have installed all the packages required for this notebook, you should be able to automatically run the script in Python without any additinal requirement.
 I have run the notebook in Visual Studio Code.